tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

     \eDPR  &\approx \sqrt{0.65} \cdot \DPR \cdot \left(\frac{\AB + 10}{13}\right)\,.
     \label{eq:effective-dpr-approx}
 \end{align}
-The results of this are shown in Fig. [6](#fig:eff-dpr-vs-cr){: .fig-ref} (below).
+The results of this are shown in Fig. \figref{fig:eff-dpr-vs-cr} (below).
 While there are some subtle differences, the average $$\eDPR$$ for published monsters follows the DMG targets quite closely, indicating the overall offensive strength of published monsters is similar to those created using chapter 9 of the DMG.

 <figure id="fig:eff-dpr-vs-cr">
     {% include_relative fig-eff-dpr-vs-cr-small.html %}
     {% include_relative fig-eff-dpr-vs-cr-large.html %}
-    <figcaption>Figure 6: Shows average (mean) effective DPR for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) effective DPR for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 # Defensive Stats

-Starting off with hit points, as shown in Fig. [7](#fig:hp-vs-cr){: .fig-ref} (below), monster adjusted hit points are significantly higher than unadjusted hit points.
+Starting off with hit points, as shown in Fig. \figref{fig:hp-vs-cr} (below), monster adjusted hit points are significantly higher than unadjusted hit points.
 This is quite a departure from what we saw previously with offensive stats in the previous section, which showed little difference between adjusted and unadjusted values.

 <figure id="fig:hp-vs-cr">
     {% include_relative fig-hp-vs-cr-small.html %}
     {% include_relative fig-hp-vs-cr-large.html %}
-    <figcaption>Figure 7: Shows average (mean) hit points and adjusted hit points for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) hit points and adjusted hit points for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 There are several factors that contribute to this difference.
 Most notably, the Regeneration trait, the Legendary Resistance trait, and damage resistances/immunities that the monster might have.
 Whatever the sources, we're ultimately interested in the adjusted hit point trendline, which starts off at about half the DMG target and gradually grows closer until the two are equal.
 By around CR 15, the difference between the two is nearly negligible.